 Troy Aikman calls out the hypocrisy of the Dallas Cowboys brain trust

-The Dallas Cowboys lost to the San Francisco 49ers in the NFC championship game to conclude the first season under Barry Switzer, but they won Super Bowl 30 against the Pittsburgh Steelers the following year.
+The Dallas Cowboys lost to the San Francisco 49ers in the NFC championship game to conclude the first season under Switzer.
+But they won Super Bowl 30 against the Pittsburgh Steelers the following year.
 However, their consecutive 12-4 seasons came primarily with Johnson’s players.

 Dallas slipped to 10-6 and then 6-10 in Switzer’s final two seasons.
-The Cowboys have not been back to a conference championship game since.
+The Cowboys have not returned to a conference championship game since.

 “I don’t want to say, ‘Oh, we would have won X number more (under Johnson),” quarterback Troy Aikman said.
 “What I do know, though, is we would have been competitive a lot longer than we were.
 We would have been really good and at least had a chance to get to the postseason and win a Super Bowl for a long period of time.”